Colin McDonald

 Spring 2022: CSE 30151 - Theory of Computing

 McDonald, Westrick, Fluet, Acar.
-In submission (POPL 2026).
+In submission.

 GraFeyn: Efficient Parallel Sparse Simulation of Quantum Circuits.